Homesick: My Own Story

 China with her missionary parents in the 1920s.

-She is excited about her anticipated move to the United States where she will meet her grandparents
+She is excited about her anticipated move to the

 and other relatives for the first time.
 During this time period, Jean and her